neverstopbuilding/blog/src/_posts/2014-03-26-queue-jekyll-on-heroku.md

 #How to Have Heroku push to Heroku
 Oh the trials and tribulations of getting a static Jekyll blog to automatically redeploy and in doing so release an article from a queue...

-Originally, I had naively assumed that I could simply call a rake task from a scheduled process to regenerate the Jekyll blog on Heroku.
-Note, you **can't do this!** Once the code is deployed you can't have rake tasks modify it on the Heroku filesystem.
+Originally, I had naively assumed that I could simply call a Rake task from a scheduled process to regenerate the Jekyll blog on Heroku.
+Note, you **can't do this!** Once the code is deployed you can't have Rake tasks modify it on the Heroku filesystem.
 You have to redeploy the blog.
 [The Code Whisperer's article](http://blog.thecodewhisperer.com/2012/12/06/publish-posts-later-with-jekyll-slash-octopress/) helped me along to finally cracking the problem, which required one little Heroku app pushing code to another.

 ##A Problem of Inspiration
 Something which I missed, ever since converting this site from Tumblr to Jekyll, was the little scheduling feature that [I raved about in a previous post]({{site.url}}/how-to-promote-and-publish-your-blog-with-tumblr).
 Often I would get inspired and write a couple of articles, and then with this scheduling feature they would be published regularly, and automatically.
 Ah, those were the days.